giznaj/Randomiiiiiiizer/README.md

 The 'Multiple Draws' section will show you the data after playing the game a large number of times.

+### Installation Instructions
+1. copy files to a local folder
+2. download the JS libraries from the references above
+  1. if you don't want to download the JS libraries, just modify the JS 'script' references in the HTML to point to them externally
+3. open the index.html file in the browser of your choice.
+4. HAVE FUN!!!

 ### Single Draw
 * Randomize Both - generates both (computer and player) of your numbers in one call
 * Alert PC & Human - alert that shows the 2 sets of numbers
-* Reload - reloads the graph with the computers 20 numbers
+* Reload - reloads the graph with the new data (single new observation)

 ### Multiple Draw
 * '# of Draws' - the number of times to play the game between the player and the computer
 * Draw - draws random sets of numbers for '# of Draws' times for both the player and computer

-### Installation Notes
-1. copy files to a local folder
-2. download the JS libraries from the references above
-  1. if you don't want to download the JS libraries, just modify the JS 'script' references in the HTML to point to them externally
-3. open the index.html file in the browser of your choice.
-4. HAVE FUN!!!
+* Reload - reloads the graph with the new data (multiple new observations)

 ### Odds
-[Odds](https://lottery.olg.ca/en-ca/daily-games/daily-keno/daily-keno-odds-and-payouts#dailykeno-odds/)
+These are the official odds of playing the official game through the OLG [Odds](https://lottery.olg.ca/en-ca/daily-games/daily-keno/daily-keno-odds-and-payouts#dailykeno-odds/)

 ### Notes